dwyl/learn-tdd/README.md

 The sum of the (_array containing one of each_) coins is: **388**p

-So, we need to create a test in which pay £4 for an item costing 12p (a bit un-realistic but if it works we know our `getChange` method is _ready_!)
+So, we need to create a test in which we **pay £4** for an item costing 12p (a bit un-realistic but if it works we know our `getChange` method is _ready_!)

 ```js